Guide to vegan thriving

 Now, a bit more information:

 Vitamin B12 is made by bacteria, and although our own gut bacteria produce it, it is not readily absorbed.
 Plants do not make B12.
-Neither do non-human animals, directly, although they are able to absorb B12 produced by bacteria in their own digestive tract, in the case of ruminants, or from eating soil or animal-derived food.
+Neither do non-human animals, directly, although they are able to absorb B12 produced by bacteria in their own digestive tract, in the case of ruminants, or from eating soil, feces or animal-derived food.
 Animals raised for meat production are often fed B12, so the B12 that omnivores obtain from animal products is often not even “natural”.
 Even then, many omnivores are deficient in B12, especially when they get older.
-In the past, humans probably obtained sufficient B12 from food and water contaminated with bacteria, but our modern lifestyle has essentially eliminated these natural sources.
+In our ancestral past, humans obtained B12 from a range of sources, including various small animals as well as traces of soil and water contaminated with bacteria.

 B12 deficiency is serious and can cause anemia, cardiovascular problems and potentially irreversible neurological damage.
 Breastfed babies are particularly susceptible if their mothers are not consuming it.
 Because the liver can store B12, a deficiency may not become apparent for several years after eliminating it from the diet.
 Luckily, B12 is an inexpensive supplement.
 The body only needs about 2.5 µg of B12 daily, but because of the way it is absorbed (its transport across the intestinal wall uses a specific protein - intrinsic factor - present in limited amounts, and it can only transport about 1.5 µg at a time), a single daily dose of 2.5 µg may not be sufficient.
 One of the common recommendations for getting enough B12 is to take a 1 mg tablet 3x/week, or a single dose of 2.5 mg once a week, the higher concentration enabling absorption through a less efficient passive mechanism that transports about 1% of the B12.
-However, there is some recent evidence for an increased health risk in men who take large doses over many years.
-A more prudent recommendation is therefore to take a smaller daily dose of 50 µg.
-Some plant-based milks, such as soy milk, may also contain added B12 and provide a sufficient dose if consumed a few times a day.
-It's also a good idea to have your B12 levels checked occasionally.
+However, there is some recent evidence for an increased lung cancer risk in men who take large doses over many years.
+A more prudent recommendation is therefore to take a smaller daily dose of 10-50 µg.
+Some plant-based milks, such as soy milk, and other vegan foods may also contain added B12 and provide a sufficient dose if consumed a few times a day.
+It's a good idea to have your B12 levels checked occasionally, but also MMA (methylmalonic acid) levels to rule out a false negative for B12 deficiency.

 Vitamin D is necessary for healthy bones and preventing rickets, and it takes relatively little to meet this need.
 However, it has been found that vitamin D taken at higher doses has significant positive health effects in many areas, including the risks of certain cancers, falls among the elderly, and possibly cardiovascular disease, and it may reduce overall mortality.
 The body can make vitamin D through skin exposure to the sun.
 However, production is likely to be insufficient at more northerly latitudes during the winter, or if only your face and hands are exposed, you have dark skin, or you spend most of your time indoors.
 Vitamin D is not found in plants, but deficiency is also widespread among omnivores.
 Vitamin D supplementation at higher doses is therefore strongly recommended whenever sun exposure is insufficient.